Changing Word Envelope Layouts

 Getting started

-Start by putting a dummy address on a document.
-This is purely as an aid to layout and will be discarded later.
+Start by putting a dummy address on an otherwise blank document (created from the document template if you only want the envelope changes to apply to that template).
+This is purely an aid to layout and will be discarded later.
 The content is thus immaterial.

-The envelope dialog is accessed from the Envelopes tool on the mailings tab of the ribbon.
+The envelope dialog is accessed from the 'Envelopes' tool on the 'Mailings' tab of the ribbon (from the Tools menu > Letters and Mailings in versions before the ribbon)

 Use the tool to add an envelope to the document (if the default envelope size is not what you require, select the required envelope size from the wizard 'Options').